Benefits of Receiving Regular Massages

-Our upcoming blog series will offer more information on each of these three blends and how we developed them with Ayurveda in mind.
+We'll be diving more into the benefits of aromatherapy later in 2021.
 In the mean time, if you're wondering what your dominant dosha types are, click here to take a quiz.

 1T Field, M Hernandez-Rief, M Diego, S Schanberg & C Kuhn (2005) CORTISOL DECREASES AND SEROTONIN AND DOPAMINE INCREASE FOLLOWING MASSAGE THERAPY, International Journal of Neuroscience, 115:10, 1397-1413, DOI: 10.1080/00207450590956459

 Brandy Searcy is an outdoor girl who loves hiking, gardening, bird-watching, and body boarding.
 Her innate curiosity means she's constantly researching something, and she's likely sharing what she's learned here on the blog.

 Nearly obsessive about her skincare, she started developing products to pack with her on day hikes and soon realized her backpacking friends were searching for a portable skincare routine as well, and that's how Rain Organica started.